 - Not purchase your property from a vendor who is a related person.

-- Not own an interest in any land at the time of purchase (including as trustee of a trust or beneficiary under a trust).
+- Not own an interest in any land in Australia or overseas at the time of purchase (including as trustee of a trust or beneficiary under a trust).

 - Not be acting as trustee of a trust.

-- Not be a shareholder in any corporation (other than a public company) that owns any land.
+- Not be a shareholder in any corporation (other than a public company) that owns any land in Australia or overseas.

-Eligible participants for the Homebuyer Fund need to meet all of the above eligibility requirements and if subsequent assessments by the State and a participating lender are approved, must become registered owners of the property they buy.
+You must meet all of the above eligibility requirements and have an approved loan from a participating lender to be eligible for the Homebuyer Fund.
+Eligible participants must become registered owners of the property they buy.

 Read case studies about how the Homebuyer Fund works.